Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation

-We show the behavior of the quasinormal frequencies for varying temperature in Fig.~\ref{fig:Higgs_modes}.
-Here, we presented only the results around the thermodynamically stable backgrounds: $\bb=0$ for $T< T_{\rm c}$, and $\mm=r_{0}+\bb$ for $T\geq T_{\rm c}$.
-From Fig.~\ref{fig:Higgs_modes}, we observe that the lowest mode frequency approaches $\omega = 0$ at $T = T_{\rm c}$.
-This behavior correctly reflects the phase transition at $T = T_{\rm c} = \mm/2\pi$.
+Figure \ref{fig:Higgs_modes} shows the behavior of the quasinormal frequencies as functions of the temperature.
+From the thermodynamic analysis the broken-phase solution given by $b=m - r_{0}$ is stable at the lower temperatures $T\leq T_{\rm c}$, whereas the restored-phase solution given by $b=0$ at $T>T_{\rm c}$.
+We observe that the lowest mode frequency approaches $\omega = 0$ at $T = T_{\rm c}$ in both case.
+The mode becomes tachyonic at the side of $T>T_{\rm c}$ for $b=m-r_{0}$, whereas $T<T_{\rm c}$ for $b=0$.
+Those behaviors correctly reflect the phase transition at $T = T_{\rm c} = \mm/2\pi$.
 We do not observe any other instability in this sector within our analysis.

 The perturbation $Z_{\phi}$ is also related to the susceptibility.
-Let us now check the value of $\gamma$ numerically.
+Let us compute the susceptibility to check the critical exponent $\gamma$ numerically.
 We expect that the Green's function can be computed by

-Taking $\omega \to 0$ limit, we obtain the susceptibility related with the critical exponent $\gamma$.
-Figure \ref{fig:susceptibility} shows the behavior of the susceptibility in the neutral limit.
+Taking a limit of $\omega = 0$, we obtain the susceptibility related to the critical exponent $\gamma$.
+Figure \ref{fig:susceptibility} shows the behavior of the susceptibility as a function of $T$ in the neutral limit.
 The result is well-fitted with

 for $T < T_{\rm c} <$ and $T_{\rm c} < T$ separately. $C_{\chi}$, $\chi_{0}$ are fitting parameters, given by $(C_{\chi} \mm, \chi_{0} \mm) = (1.99967, -3.96189)$ for $T< T_{\rm c}$ and $(C_{\chi} \mm, \chi_{0} \mm) = (2.00038, 0.811002)$ for $T>T_{\rm c}$.
 The result of the susceptibility implies $\gamma=\gamma'=1$, which agrees with the previous result (\ref{eq:critical_exponents}).